nikomatsakis/pliss-2019/content/til.md

 - Grace period to correct code that should not have been accepted
 - But: lint warnings are suppressed on dependencies

 ---

+# Editions

+- Tag Rust code with a version
+    - Compiler accepts both Rust 2015 and Rust 2018 code
+    - Compiles both to a common internal representation
+- Similar to how C++ and Java compilers handle this situation

+---